davidchatting/opencv-featurematch-js/README.md

 ## Syncing with the p5.js Editor

 This repository automatically synchronises with the <!-- p5js-sync:homepage -->[p5.js editor](https://editor.p5js.org/davidchatting/sketches/YHF4dsSbR)<!-- /p5js-sync:homepage -->, where the example code in the [`p5js/`](p5js) folder is maintained.
-Using the github workflows, every repository push to `main`, triggers [build.yml](.github/workflows/build.yml) to download the sketch's files via the editor's export API, commit them into the repo, and insert the content into the code blocks in this README.
-The reference for the p5.js sketch is held in the `package.json` `homepage` field.
+Using the github workflows, every repository push to `main` branch, triggers [build.yml](.github/workflows/build.yml) to download the sketch's files via the editor's export API, commit them into the repo, and insert the content into the code blocks in this README.
+The reference for the p5.js sketch is held in the [package.json](package.json) `homepage` field.

 ## License